WELCOME TO BUSINESS LAW - BA 225

 Instructor: Shawn T. Newman, J.D. (short bio & contact information) https://www.stmartin.edu/directory/shawn-newman-jd

-Office Hours: My Office is in OM 413 but best to communicate with me via email at email@example.com.
+Office Hours: As noted above, I will be online before and after class.
+The best to communicate with me via email at email@example.com.
 I try to respond to emails within 24 hours.

 Book and Resources:

-· Class presentations and discussions: 100 points.
+Class presentations and discussions: 100 points.
 The class will be divided into teams.
 Each team will be responsible for presenting The Business Law Critical Thinking Group Assignment.
 Team presentations will be evaluated by me, classmates and fellow team members.
 See: Link to the Review Evaluation forms below.
+Here is the grading rublic

-Teaching Philosophy: My job is to help you develop legal knowledge and skills that will help you succeed in your life and career.
+Teaching Philosophy: My job is to help you develop legal literacy, knowledge and skills that will help you succeed in your life and career.
 It is your responsibility to be prepared for class and to complete all assignments on time.
-I do not give re-dos, mulligans or incompletes.
+I do not give re-dos or incompletes.
+Miss a deadline and you will receive no credit.
 I have listed reading assignments, exams and resources for each week.
 Please note that I reserve the option to modify the schedule and frequently add content to the syllabus based on current events.
 Classes are conducted like a business meeting.
 (See Expectations Power Points below).
-Students must have a camera on during the Zoom classes and PRE-READ the material for that day's class.
+Students must have a camera on during the Zoom classes so I can see your face!
+You must also PRE-READ the material for that day's class.
 Dress appropriately and come prepared to engage!

 Inclusivity Statement: We understand that our members represent a rich variety of backgrounds and perspectives.
 Saint Martin’s is committed to providing an atmosphere for learning that respects diversity.
 While working together to build this community we ask all members to: